-Eric Stoner is an editor at Waging Nonviolence and an adjunct professor at Rutgers University.
-He travelled to Afghanistan in December 2010 with Voices for Creative Nonviolence.
+Eric Stoner is a co-founder and editor of Waging Nonviolence and an adjunct professor at St. Joseph’s University in Brooklyn, N.Y.

 Posts By This Author